ThasianX/ElegantCalendar/README.md

 }

 ```

+**New**: You can now reverse the direction the calendar is laid out.

 #### `initialMonth`: The initial month to display on the calendar.
 If not specified, automatically defaults to the first month.